 Energy Legislation

-IBCA supports renewable energy resources and the development of their use as alternative fuels in order to reduce our dependence on foreign oil.
+IBCA supports renewable energy resources and the development of their use as alternative fuels in order to reduce our dependence on fossil fuel.
 With ethanol and bio-fuel production, the beef industry has access to co-product feedstuffs.
 Research is necessary that is fact-based and science-driven that allows the co-products to be used as animal feeds, that is cost effective for the producer.

 IBCA supports efforts and policies that promote and increase the usage of all Indiana grown commodities, such as the ethanol blend levels used in the Renewable Fuel Standards (RFS2).